Monday, April 20, 2026

 The birthday cake had candle flames

-The chef had mis-spelled both my names
+The chef had mis-spelled both our names

 The sponge, jam, cream all soon went down

-The waiter said, 'Happy Birthday to me
+The waiter said, 'Happy Birthday' to me

-I said, it's our anniversary
+I said, 'It's our anniversary

-For my birthday last week, you made an anniversary cake
+For last week's birthday, an anniversary cake

 The box of chocolates passed around

-But baby knocked them on the ground
+But 'baby' knocked them on the ground

 You can't eat chocolates when they fall.

-At home I washed and ate them all
+(At home I washed and ate them all!)

 I ordered coffee but got tea